College of Graduate Studies

 Thesis or Dissertation Committee

-A thesis or dissertation committee must be graduate faculty.
+A thesis or dissertation committee must be comprised of graduate faculty members.
 The committee composition may be decided by the student in consultation with their graduate advisor and generally follows as:

 1. Chair (experienced graduate faculty member from the student's academic department)

-2. Committee member from the student's department or closely-related discipline within the department or college
+2. Committee member from the student's academic department or closely-related discipline within the academic college

-3. Committee member in a closely related discipline from a department within the college or from another college where their expertise is suitable for the research question or design
+3. Committee member from the student's academic department or closely-related discipline within the academic college or from another University where their expertise is suitable for the research question or design

 Academic Load